neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 ## Security
+### Password Rules
+Password rules activate additional security checks for passwords.
+If a password fails one of these checks, it will be marked as weak.

+##### Mark duplicates
+If you use a password more than once, this option will mark it as weak.

+##### Maximum age in days
+Set the maximum age allowed for your passwords.
+Setting the value to `0` will disable the check.

 ### Password Generator
 These settings define how the built-in password generator creates passwords.
 You may be able to temporarily overwrite these settings when creating a password.